junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

-In order to detect whether a wraparound has occurred, PINE uses a probabilistic test, which works as follows: A random vector over the field is generated (via a procedure described in {{vdaf}}) where each entry is equal to `1`, `0`, or `q-1`, each with a particular probability: to test for wraparound, compute the dot product of this vector and the gradient, and check if the result is in a specific range.
+In order to detect whether a wraparound has occurred, PINE uses a probabilistic test, which works as follows: A random vector over the field is generated (via a procedure described in {{run-wr-check}}) where each entry is equal to `1`, `0`, or `q-1`, each with a particular probability: to test for wraparound, compute the dot product of this vector and the gradient, and check if the result is in a specific range.
 The range is determined by parameters in {{pine-user-param}}.

 If the norm wraps around the field modulus, then the dot product is likely to